Most companies have business intelligence strategies to deliver rapid insights. And yet, traditional approaches often focus solely on internal users.

 There’s considerable value to gain by taking data to the next level: extending business insights to external partners and customers.
 That may sound counter-intuitive.
 However, extending relevant data for use outside your organization empowers both your business and that of your partners.

-For example, imagine the performance improvements to an entire supply chain of an automotive manufacturer when extended analytics are used.
-All pertinent components in the chain—such as raw materials information, production and freight schedules, and customer requests—can be connected as they flow through a shared process.
+For example, imagine the performance improvements to the entire supply chain of an automotive manufacturer when extended analytics are used.
+All pertinent components in the chain—such as raw material information, production and freight schedules, and customer requests—can be connected as they flow through a shared process.
 With the right tools and a few clicks:

 - Manufacturers can see projected customer demand, down to model types and geographic regions, helping them ramp up specific production lines;